paulafffl/travel_packing_checklist/README.md

 ## Deployment

-• Run `npm run deploy`.
-This script will:
+Run `npm run deploy` - this script will execute:

-1. build the application
+1. `npm run build` to build the application
-2. run the postbuild.js to set the CNAME file (where it states the domain name)
+2. `node postbuild.js` to set the domain name with the CNAME file
-3. deploy the build directory using the Surge CLI
+3. `surge --project ./build` to deploy the build directory using [Surge](https://surge.sh/)